 If you eat the same amount of olive oil, which is a long-chain fatty acid, it’s more likely to increase body fat percentages.
-(5)
+(7)

+Stimulating metabolic functions is a key part of how coconut oil helps in achieving and maintaining normal weight.
 Metabolic disorders are on the rise, and symptoms include excess belly fat, high cholesterol levels, and elevated blood sugar levels.
-Put simply, the more of these symptoms are present, the more vulnerable you are to serious health problems, like stroke, heart disease and diabetes.
-(6)
+Put simply, the more of these symptoms are present, the more vulnerable you are to serious health problems, like stroke, heart disease, and diabetes.
+(8)

 A small European study conducted at the University of Geneva measured participants’ energy expenditure over a 24-hour period when medium-chain fatty acids were taken three times daily at 10 grams per meal (30 grams total is about 2 tablespoons).
-(7)
+(9)

 Subjects experienced an average of 5% increase in energy expenditure, reflected a higher rate of metabolism.
 The end result was they burned an average of 120 more calories each day.